What does Online Safety mean?

 What should I do if I think my child is a victim of cyber bullying?

-Talking to the child’s class teacher is a good start and issues may be reported to the E-Safety co-ordinator (Mr Geldard) in school.
+Talking to the child’s class teacher is a good start and issues may be reported to a Designated Safeguarding Lead (Mrs. Campbell, Mrs. Wilton or Mrs. Irving) in school.
 Phone settings and email accounts can be changed and users may be blocked from the account.
 Always print the messages or images as evidence but NEVER reply to them.

 Top tips when allowing children to play online games: